julienfdev/pico-sd-bootloader/README.md

 3. **Copy to SD Card**

-   - Copy `app.bin` to the root directory of your FAT32-formatted SD card.
+   - Copy `firmware.bin` to the root directory of your FAT32-formatted SD card.

 ### Wiring the Hardware